infinum/rails-handbook/Design Patterns/Query Objects.md

 Query objects live in the `app/queries` folder.

 Their naming convention is similar to that of controllers.
-Each object should bear the the plural of the name of the model it queries suffixed by the word 'Query'.
+Each object should bear the plural of the name of the model it queries suffixed by the word 'Query'.
 E.g. an object that queries articles should be called ArticlesQuery.